You need to be prepared for the following expenses while studying at EvCC.

 Can International Students Work On-Campus?

 International students are eligible to work on-campus, part-time.
 If you are interested in this you must speak with the International Student Advisor first, since a U.S. Social Security Number must be obtained before employment can begin.
 There are a number of student employment positions available at the College.
 Students can generally apply for jobs in various areas on campus, some of which include: Student Life, Staff Services, and Maintenance.
-Jobs on campus are competitive, and we cannot guaranteed that you will find a job, therefore it is not recommended that you plan on having income from an on-campus job in order to pay your expenses.
+Jobs on campus are competitive, and we cannot guarantee that you will find a job, therefore it is not recommended that you plan on having income from an on-campus job in order to pay your expenses.
 In almost every case, off-campus employment is not allowed for international students.

 Are There Scholarships Available for International Students?